 No global clock

-Since network delay may further complicate the situation; even if two machines have the same time locally, they won’t know how long the network has taken to transfer the data.
-There is always a potential noise involved when a machine has to confirm the time from its neighbour.
+Since network delay may further complicate the situation, even if two machines have the same time locally, they won’t know how long the network has taken to transfer the data.
+There is always potential noise involved when a machine has to confirm the time from its neighbour.

-However, Machine B can fail (e.g. shut down due to overheating), and the network can delay arbitrarily or even disconnect.
+However, Machine B can fail (e.g., shut down due to overheating), and the network can arbitrarily delay or even disconnect.
 The system designer must design with communication and failure responses in mind to ensure the system stays intact.

-The Byzantine Generals Problem
+Blockchain and the Byzantine Generals Problem

 To illustrate the problem clearly, let’s start with a story:

 A group of generals, each commanding a portion of the Byzantine Army, encircle a city.
 They must decide whether to attack or retreat.
 But whatever they decide, the most important thing is that they reach a consensus.
-But the consensus is difficult to reach because generals don’t know the decisions of other generals.
+But the consensus is difficult to reach because the generals don’t know the decisions of the other generals.

 Consider the following: